Thursday, April 16, 2026

 Standing & State

-I believe it's important to distinguish between standing and state when reading scripture.
+I believe it's important to distinguish between standing--your identity--and state--your conduct--when reading scripture.

 No comments: